a4happy20/autoUnderwaterOutfit/README.md

   1. Added a delay after leaving the water for when the outfit will switch back.
 Delay is counted by frames.
 The default is 480.
 At 30fps = 16 seconds and at 60fps = 8.
   2. You can customize the delay to your needs by running "autoUnderwaterOutfit.py --delay".
   3. Switching underwater outfits now uses the same key as switching main outfits.
+  4. Adds support for global version of RemoveUnderwaterCensorship.

 ##### How to Use: